igorolhovskiy/volts/README.md

 ```sh
 ./run.sh
 ```
 Simple, isn't it?
-This will run all scenarios found in `vp_scenarios` folder.
+This will run all scenarios found in `vp_scenarios` folder one by one.
 To run single scenario, run
 ```sh
 ./run.sh <scenario_name>.xml
 ```